-My Photographs from the North West and wherever I may roam.
+My Photographs from the North West of England and sometimes further afield.

 Let me know when that tide's coming in won't you